troyraen/PGB_testing/_avro2BQ/main.md

 <!-- fe ### Creating the `gcs2BQ` module -->

 <a name="test_gcs2BQ"></a>
 ### Testing the `gcs2BQ` module

 - The module must be named `main.py`.
 - See below to install the gcloud SDK.
+- Dependencies for a Cloud Function must be specified in a `requirements.txt` file (or packaged with the function) in the same directory as `main.py`.
+See [this documentation](https://cloud.google.com/functions/docs/writing/specifying-dependencies-python).

 From instructions on GCS triggers [here](https://cloud.google.com/functions/docs/calling/storage):